sg0204/dad-jokes/README.md

-This is a prjecy that tell jokes.
+This is a project that tell jokes.